Jimmy Dean: Later years and death

 In the 1980s, he and his wife and family were residents of Tenafly, New Jersey.

 A Virginia resident from 1990, Dean was inducted into the Virginia Country Music Hall of Fame in 1997.
 Former Virginia governor Jim Gilmore appointed Dean to the Virginia Board of Game and Inland Fisheries, which oversees the state's wildlife efforts and boating laws.
 Dean owned a 110-foot yacht, Big Bad John, on which he hosted President George Bush on numerous occasions.
 The two had originally met on Dean's cable show in Nashville, where Bush did an impression of Dean selling sausage.

+In the late 1990s, Dean and his wife donated generously to Varina High School.
+After initially considering opening their own school, they chose to support that public school instead.
+They sponsored financial rewards for academic achievements for students, as well as stipends for teacher professional development.

 In the fall of 2004, he released his blunt, straight-talking autobiography 30 Years of Sausage, 50 Years of Ham.
 Dean lived in semi-retirement with his second wife, Donna Meade Dean, a singer, songwriter, and recording artist he married in 1991, who helped him write his book.
 The couple lived on their property at Chaffin's Bluff overlooking the James River in Henrico County, on the outskirts of Richmond, Virginia.
 On April 20, 2009, the main house was largely gutted by a fire, although the Deans escaped injury.
 The Deans rebuilt their home on the same foundation and returned early in 2010.

-Dean, who dropped out of high school in 1946 to work and help his mother, announced on May 20, 2008, a donation of $1 million to Wayland Baptist University in Plainview, the largest gift ever from one individual to the institution.
+Dean announced on May 20, 2008, a donation of $1 million to Wayland Baptist University in Plainview, the largest gift ever from one individual to the institution.
 Dean said: "I've been so blessed, and it makes me proud to give back, especially to my hometown."

-Dean and his wife also donated generously to Varina High School to reward academic scholars.